-holds if either $C$ is normal and $h$ is order-preserving with respect to $C$, or $C$ is closed and convex and $h$ is linear, or $C$ is proper and there exists $m\geq 1$ such that $h^m$ is compact. \end{theorem} If $C$ is a proper cone and $h:C\to C$ is continuous and homogeneous, an example in~\cite{Nuss-Mallet} shows that it may happen that $\cspr[C]{h}<\bonsall[C]{h}$.
-It is not known whether such an example is possible if $h$ is also order-preserving.

-We now introduce the notions of \NEW{$k$-set contraction} and \NEW{essential spectral radius}, which rely on measures of noncompactness.
+holds if either $C$ is normal and $h$ is order-preserving with respect to $C$, or $h$ is linear or there exists $m\geq 1$ such that $h^m$ is compact. \end{theorem} If $C$ is a proper cone and $h:C\to C$ is continuous and homogeneous, an example in~\cite{Nuss-Mallet} shows that it may happen that $\cspr[C]{h}<\bonsall[C]{h}$.
+In a recent work~\cite{gripenberg}, Gripenberg showed that the same may happen even if $h$ is required in addition to be order preserving.
+We now introduce the notions of \NEW{$k$-set-contraction} and \NEW{essential spectral radius}, which rely on measures of noncompactness.